 There are many reasons why cats like to scratch at windows and mirrors.
 These are as follows:

-- Your cat is watching birds and wants to hunt them
+- Watching birds and wanting to hunt them

-- Your cat has seen their reflection, and wants to fight this ‘other’ feline
+- Seen her own reflection and wants to fight this ‘other’ feline

-- Your cat is stressed or anxious, and finds scratching the window soothing
+- Your cat is stressed and finds scratching the window soothing

-None of these behaviors are particularly desirable.
-If you can get to the bottom of them, however, you can take the necessary action and put an end to it.
+If you can understand why your cat is scratching your windows all the time, you can take the necessary action and put an end to it.
 Let’s look into each explanation in a little more detail.

 1) Cat Has Seen Birds Outside

 The most common explanation for window scratching is a cat’s desire to hunt the birds outside.
-Many cats will sit and watch birds for hours, as though hypnotically transfixed.
-They may even trill and chirp, in an attempt at mimicking their aspiring prey.
+Many cats will sit and watch birds for hours, as though she’s hypnotically transfixed.
+She may even trill and chirp in an attempt at mimicking her aspiring prey.

 Your cat is likely to grow frustrated with just watching.
-A cat scratching a window really fast is expressing irritation at their spectator status.
-They want to be outside, hunting our feathered friends.
+A cat scratching a window really fast is expressing irritation at her spectator status.
+She wants to be outside hunting birds.

-You can offer the next best thing at home though, as Affinity Pet Care explains.
-Playing hunting games with your cat will indulge their instincts, and no birds need to die.
-Also, you’ll also strengthen your bond with your cat.
+As Affinity Pet Care explains, playing hunting games with your cat will indulge her instincts, and no birds need to die.
+Also, you’ll also strengthen the bond between you and your cat.

 A toy on a fishing rod is the best solution for hunting games.
 These will be available from any pet store.
-Just dangle the toy, and allow your cat to stalk it.
-They’ll do so, and pounce upon the toy.
-This simulates the hunting they’d do in the wild.
-There are also free ways to play with your cat.
+Just dangle the toy and allow your cat to stalk it.
+She’ll pounce on the toy.
+This simulates the hunting that she’d do in the wild.
+There is also a variety of free ways to play with your cat.

-In the wild, your cat would not catch their prey every time.
+In the wild, your cat would not catch her prey every time.
 You’ll have to prevent your pet from ‘winning’ every game, mixing the results up a little.
-They’ll grow bored otherwise, and go back to scratching their window in protest.
+She’ll become bored of playing otherwise.

 2) Cats Fight Their Own Reflections

 Some cats realize their mistake sooner than others.
 In some cases, it’s the lack of smell that gives it away.
 Others will grow bored with what appears to be a constant stalemate.
-They warily notice that, when they back away, so does this other cat.
+She will notice that, when she backs away, so does this other cat.

 Just be aware that, in such a scenario, repetition is likely.
-Your cat didn’t see their conflict with their reflection as a mere battle.
-It was just one salvo in an ongoing war!
+Your cat didn’t see her conflict with her reflection as a mere battle.
+It was just one salvo in an ongoing war.

 3) Cats Sharpen Their Claws on Windows

 Cats are naturally inclined to sharpen their claws, and windows provide an excellent opportunity to do so.
-Glass is one of few materials to be completely resilient to the attention of feline claws.
+Glass is one of the few materials that are resilient to the attention of feline claws.

 This is good, in that your cat will not do any lasting damage to the glass.
-What is less than ideal, however, is the habit itself.
-It will be like nails on a chalkboard, over and over.
+What is less than ideal is the habit itself.
+It will be like nails on a chalkboard constantly.

 This behavior can be resolved with scratching posts.
-Cats need to scratch – it’s part of their genetic instinct.
-Sprinkle catnip on a scratching post, however, and they’ll do so in the right place.
+Cats need to scratch as it’s part of their genetic instinct.
+Sprinkle catnip on a scratching post and she’ll do so in the right place.

 4) Relieve Stress and Anxiety

-If your cat doesn’t feel safe and comfortable, they’ll self-soothe any way they can.
+If your cat doesn’t feel safe and comfortable, then she’ll self-soothe any way they can.
 This often involves destructive behaviors.
-As windows don’t break or shatter, they’re the ideal target in your cat’s mind.
+As windows don’t break or shatter, they’re the ideal target.

 Equally likely is boredom.
-If your cat doesn’t have enough to do, they find unwelcome ways of amusing themselves.
-It won’t go unnoticed that scratching windows generates a reaction from humans, either.
+If your cat doesn’t have enough to do, then she’ll find unwelcome ways to amuse herself.
+It won’t go unnoticed that scratching windows generates a reaction from humans.

-Keep your amused and entertained with a constant, reliable routine.
-You’ll already be playing hunting games to sate their pet’s desire to stalk birds.
+Keep your cat amused and entertained with a reliable routine.
+You’ll already be playing hunting games to deal with your pet’s desire to stalk birds.
 Ensure that your cat has plenty to do.
 Your cat needs to be mentally and physically challenged regularly in order to stay happy and contented.

 Why Do Cats Paw at Windows?

 Cats are rubbing their paws on a window, with no attempt to scratch, is fairly common.
-There are three possible explanations for this, all of which are entirely innocent:
+There are three possible explanations for this behavior, all of which are entirely innocent:

-- Your cat is yawning and stretching, and is using the window to support their weight.
+- Your cat is yawning and stretching, using the window to support her weight

-- Your cat is leaving their scent on the windowpane, and marking it as their own.
+- Your cat is leaving her scent on the windowpane and marking it as her own

 Stretching and leaning on windows is a common behavior in cats.
 Many felines enjoy dozing on a windowsill, after all.
 It’s the best way of absorbing rays of the sun without being outside.

-With the aid of a window to lean on, your cat can stand on their hind legs.
-This enables them to unlock and untie any locks and kinks with a big stretch.
+With the aid of a window to lean on, your cat can stand on her hind legs.
+This enables her to unlock any kinks with a big stretch.
 It will only take a few seconds, and your cat will feel much better for it.

-Your cat will be seeing if the window lets them out, as a cat flap would.
-They may also be imitating behavior they saw you engage in, such as opening a window.
+Your cat will be seeing if the window lets her out as a cat flap would.
+She may also be imitating behavior they saw you engage in, such as opening a window.

 Consider whether your cat is marking the window.
 Cats have scent glands in their paws, after all.
 There are various reasons why a feline would do this.

-If you have multiple cats, one will mark the window as ‘their’ viewing and napping spot.
-If your cat considers guarding the house their responsibility, they’ll leave their scent to warn off intruders.
-Cats may even mark a window to remember it’s a good spot for bird watching.
+If you have multiple cats, one will mark the window as ‘her’ viewing and napping spot.
+If your cat considers guarding the house her responsibility, she’ll leave her scent to warn off intruders.
+Cats may even mark a window to remember that it’s a good spot for bird watching.

 These will be short-term behaviors.
 They’ll also be comparatively sporadic.
-If your cat is regularly scratching with intensity, you should train them out of the habit.
+If your cat is regularly scratching with intensity, you should train her out of the habit.

 How to Stop Cats Scratching Windows

 - Deny Access.
-Move any furniture close to the window, so your cat struggles to reach it.
-The only problem with this is that you’ll suffer from the lack of light, too.
+Move any furniture close to the window so your cat struggles to reach it.
+The only problem with this is that you’ll suffer from the lack of light.

 - Tint Your Windows.
 If you tint your windows, your cat will struggle to see out of them.
-If they don’t see anything that provokes them, your pet is less likely to scratch.
+If she doesn’t see anything that provokes her, your pet is less likely to scratch.

 - Apply an Unappealing Scent.
 If you have a room freshener by the window, use a scent that cats loathe.
-Citrus will usually inspire a cat to keep their distance.
+Citrus will usually cause a cat to keep her distance.

 - Use Double-Sided Sticky Tape on the Windowsill.
 Cats do not enjoy sticky sensations under their paws.
-Applying this tape will keep them off the windowsill.
+Applying this tape will keep her off the windowsill.

 - Use Deterrent Training.
-Make a loud noise, or shooting water from a squirt gun, when your cat starts scratching.
+Make a loud noise when your cat starts scratching.
 This isn’t recommended, though.
-If startled, your cat could fall from their window perch and hurt themselves.
+If startled, your cat could fall from their window perch.

-Of course, keeping your cat entertained in other ways is also pivotal.
-Encourage scratching in approved places, such as scratching posts, and engage in regular playtimes.
-This will keep your cat content, and less likely to take out frustration on an innocent window.
+Of course, keeping your cat entertained in other ways is also critical.
+Encourage scratching in approved places, such as scratching posts.
+Engage in regular playtimes.
+This will keep your cat content and less likely to take out her frustration on your windows.

-There will always be a reason for a cat scratching a window.
-While felines will be naturally curious about the surface, they’d ordinarily move on.
-Something about the window is maintaining their interest.
+There will always be a reason why your cat is scratching on the window.
+While she will be naturally curious about the surface, she’d ordinarily move on.
+Something about the window is maintaining her interest.
 Scratching will be the next logical step.

-By all means, train your cat out of this behavior.
-It’s far from ideal.
-Do take the time to work out why they are scratching in the first place, though.
-In unlocking the root of this habit, you could also improve your cat’s general demeanor.
+Train your cat out of this behavior, but take the time to work out why she is scratching in the first place.
+Unlocking the root cause of this habit, could help to improve your cat’s demeanor.